Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 These files define the controller as a callable function with input and output structures, consistent with the execution model described earlier.

-4. Open the SDK, and make sure that the `autogen` folder appears as part under the `Project Explorer`.
+4. Open the SDK, and make sure that the `autogen` folder appears under the `Project Explorer`.
 If it does not, refresh the project.

 ### Integration with AMDC